International Airport Irkutsk: 1970s to 1990s

 On March 7, 1975, the first Tupolev Tu-154 jets landed in Irkutsk.
 On April 4, 1975, the first flight to Moscow on Tupolev Tu-154 was performed.

 On November 11, 1980, the first Il-76 CCCP-76525 arrived in Irkutsk.
 The crew consisted of: flight instructor МГА Mr. M. V. Ptitsyn, the commander УТО Mr. V. F. Podshivalov, captain-probationer A.V.
 Bobylkov and other flying experts.
 On December 19, 1980, the first flight was performed on the route Irkutsk–Polyarnyi using the Il-76.
 It was headed by air detachment commander Mr. v.
 I. Sviridov.

 On April 1, 1992, according to order No. 238 d.d.
 30 March, Irkutsk United Air Group was reorganized.
 There were Irkutsk Airport State Enterprise (SE "Irkutsk Airport") and Air company Baikal Public Corporation.

-On October 28, 1994, certificate No. 045-А-М from the Intergovernmental Aviation Committee for accordance with certification requirements was given.
+On October 28, 1994, certificate No. 045-А-М from the Intergovernmental Aviation Committee in accordance with certification requirements was given.
 The airport was accepted as suitable for international flights.

 On December 16, 1994, the acting terminal of international flights was put into commission.

 2000s

-On April 12, 2002, the aerodrome operator changed its name to Irkutsk Airport Federal State Unitary Enterprise.

-On July 14, 2004, the aerodrome received its certificate to accept international flights and landing-minimum 1 category ICAO 60.

-On October 14, 2008, the work for lengthening the runway (400 m towards Lake Baikal) was completed.

-The domestic terminal was re-opened on April 10, 2009, after reconstruction.
-The terminal is called Crystal Gate.

 Irkutsk International Airport held its first aircraft spotting session on November 13, 2009, becoming the third large city in Russia (after Moscow and Novosibirsk).
 The event has become a tradition.

 On July 2, 2010, Irkutsk Airport celebrated its 85th anniversary.

-On March 1, 2011, Federal State Unitary Enterprise Irkutsk Airport became the open joint-stock company International airport Irkutsk.